 1. Create an Identifiable Brand

 Your personal brand makes a statement about who you are and how you want to be known.
 Not just a nickname, it is a broader concept that incorporates your expertise, personality, passion or interests, or role or position within a particular community.
 While many martial artists have focused their brand around a nickname – which creates exceptionally strong brand recognition – this doesn’t work for everybody.
+If you are looking for additional recognition online, then you may benefit from using an SEO company to help you organically increase traffic to your website and even your social media interactions.
+This is their bread and butter in Whitehat, they might just be able to take your visibility in the digital world to the next level.

 Keep in mind that your personal brand should be unique, but it should also be an honest reflection of yourself, and should consider your individuality and the way you interact with others.
 There are numerous resources on the web for creating a personal brand, but a good simple strategy is to brainstorm some ideas, create a list of words or phrases that describe that idea, and determine how well those align with who you are.
 And it never hurts to get an outside opinion.
 As your brand is going to be used by others to identify you, you want them to easily make that connection.